LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Experiments

 \subsection{Experiment Settings}

+Trial-wise n-fold cross-validation for subject-specific experiments was adopted to evaluate the proposed LGGNet.
+In subject-specific experiments, the training and test data are all from the same subject.

+To avoid potential data leakage issues caused by improper random shuffling in subject-specific experiments, we adopted trial-wise shuffling instead of segment-wise shuffling.
+For the continuous cognitive processes in the brain, such as attention and emotion, the adjacent data segments in one trial are highly correlated.
+If one randomly shuffles the segments before the training-testing split, the highly correlated segments will appear in both training and test data.
+Hence, a very high classification result will be observed.
+However, the accuracy will drop when the highly correlated segments are never seen by the model in a real-world situation.
+For the attention and DEAP datasets, each trial was split into shorter segments as \cite{9206750}.
+The trial-wise shuffling ensures that the highly correlated segments within a trial do not appear in both train and test data in a cross-validation fold.

-To avoid testing data leakage problems, we follow \cite{9141493}, a leave-one-trial-out cross-validation for subject-specific experiments is adopted to evaluate the proposed LGG.
-One trial's data is used as the input to the neural networks as \cite{9141493}.
-Each time, one trial is used as testing data, the others are used as training data.
-For the training data, a 5-fold cross-validation is adopted to train a model to form a more robust nested cross-validation \cite{Varma2006}.
-The outer loop of the nested cross-validation is the leave-one-trial-out, and the inner loop is the 5-fold cross-validation.
-This process is repeated until each trial's data has been used as testing data once.
-The average accuracy and standard deviation of all subjects are reported as the final evaluation criterion as \cite{9141493}\cite{5871728}.
-In the inner loop, a two-stage training strategy is utilized as well to make full use of the training data.
-More details about the two stages training process will be provided in the next section.
+The nested cross-validation \cite{Varma2006} was utilized to avoid biased evaluation.
+The outer loop of the nested cross-validation was the trial-wise n-fold cross-validation, and the inner loop was another k-fold cross-validation, where $n_{DEAP} = n_{fatigue} = 10$, $n_{attention} = 6$, and $k = 3$ in this work.
+The mean accuracy and F1 score of all subjects were reported as the final evaluation criterion as \cite{5871728}.
+In the inner loop, to make full use of the training data, a two-stage training strategy was utilized as well.
+More details about the two-stage training process are provided in the next section.